-Australia is an vast country surrounded by the Indian and Pacific Ocean.
+Australia is an vast island country surrounded by the Indian and Pacific Ocean.
 It covers an area of 2,969,900 square miles.
 The country has diverse ecosystems that support different plants and wildlife.
-Some of the animals in Australia are the native reptiles like the Freshwater Crocodile, Pig-Nosed Turtle, Common Death Adder, and Eastern Bearded Dragon among many others.
+Some of the animals in Australia are the native reptiles like the freshwater crocodile, the pig-nosed turtle, the common death adder, and the Eastern bearded dragon among many others.

 Native Reptiles Of Australia